 -If you fail to submit all the material by the deadline, your film will be disqualified from screening.

-- As a non-profit, we do rely upon submission fees to help cover costs of reviewing and programming films.
-Keeping our commitment to young artists and community accessibility in-mind, however, we are providing a limited number of *20* fee waivers to filmmakers.
-While we do not delve into the personal circumstances of each request, we may ask follow-up questions, and we expect that those asking for a waiver are being honest about their circumstance and are aware that receiving a waiver may deprive others of the same opportunity.
+- As a non-profit, we do rely upon submission fees to help cover the costs of reviewing and programming films.
+Keeping our commitment to young artists and community accessibility in mind, however, we are providing a limited number of *20* fee waivers to filmmakers.
+While we do not delve into the personal circumstances of each request, we may ask follow-up questions, and we expect that those asking for a waiver be honest about their circumstance and are aware that receiving a waiver may deprive others of the same opportunity.

-To request a waiver, please fill our form: https://forms.gle/2rxWZcChfNS1hH2x7
+To request a waiver, please fill out our form: https://forms.gle/kVXPa1PbiQdEGryz5

-We will be considering waiver requests and provide a response by February 10th and again on March 24th.
+We will consider waiver requests and respond by May 7th.
 If you have any questions about waiver eligibility, email us at info@menafilmfesitval.com!

 FAQ